kramsretlow/Autologistic.jl/docs/src/Design.md

   different codings.
 * Use functions `makebool` and `makecoded` to get to and from coded/boolean forms of the responses.
-* Parameters are always represented as **vectors** of `Float64`, with unary parameters first and pairwise parameters at the end.
+* Parameters are always represented as **vectors** of `Float64`.
+If we get all the model's parameters, they are in a single vector with unary parameters first and pairwise parameters at the end.
 * The above is true even when the parameter only has length 1, as with the `SimplePairwise` type.
 So you need to use square brackets, as in `setparameters!(MyPairwise, [1.0])`, when setting the parameters in that case.